pcraster/gems/docs/source/overview.rst

 Overview
 ========

 This chapter contains a birds-eye view of the GEMS application.
-It is intended to give a basic understanding of how the system and the components that it consists of work.
-Refer to the chapters on the web application, modeller and processing for more detailed information.
+It is intended to give a tech-savvy user a basic understanding of how the system and the different components work.
+You can refer to the chapters on the web application, modeller and processing for more detailed information.

 The application consists of three main parts: